-AdvancedCPR SolutionsTM (ACS), develops and markets solutions to potentially improve survival outcomes from sudden cardiac arrest — the leading cause of death in the US and Europe of adults over 40 years of age, and the third largest cause of death overall (estimated at >470,000/yr. in the US).
+AdvancedCPR SolutionsTM (ACS), develops and markets solutions to potentially improve survival outcomes from sudden cardiac arrest — the leading cause of death in the US and Europe of adults over 40 years of age, and the third largest cause of death overall (estimated at >470,000/yr. in the US).1

 Sudden Cardiac Arrest (SCA)

-ElevatedCPR therapy is a technologically-advanced method of performing device-assisted head up CPR that incorporates lifting the head, heart, and thorax in a multi-angled incline, in a timed sequence, in conjunction with best practice resuscitation protocols.
+The ElevatedCPR method is a technologically-advanced technique for performing device-assisted head up CPR that incorporates raising the head, heart, and thorax in a multi-level elevation, in a timed sequence, in conjunction with best practice resuscitation protocols.

-The Science Behind ElevatedCPRTM Therapy
+The Science Behind the ElevatedCPR Method

 Preclinical studies have demonstrated a number of benefits associated with the ElevatedCPR method relative to intracranial pressure (ICP)3,4,5 cerebral perfusion pressure (CerPP)3,4,5,6,7,8,9 and coronary perfusion pressure (CorPP).
 4,5,6,7,8,9